We want to tackle a question that everyone wants an answer to.

 If you actually want to improve and reach your potential, find people who have already been down the road you are trying to explore.
 Put yourself in a space with people who are at a level beyond yours and slowly try to emulate their behaviors.

-Then, be sure you don’t fall for the trap of believing that because you might associate with these individuals, or you’ve picked their brain, it is enough.
+Then, be sure you don’t fall for the trap of believing that because you might associate with these individuals or you’ve picked their brains, it is enough.

 Under normal circumstances, this type of excuse is believable – on the surface level.
 Yet, look at what people are up to in the COVID-19 pandemic when so many of those excuses have been removed… most will be binging on Netflix rather than building anything worthwhile.

-If you truly want to be the fraction of a percent who actually accomplish their grand ambitions of becoming a multimillionaire, you can’t make excuses.
-I’ll put it bluntly, to make my point clear:
+If you truly want to be the fraction of a percent who actually accomplishes their grand ambitions of becoming multi millionaires, you can’t make excuses.
+I’ll put it bluntly to make my point clear:

 You are not going to get what you want unless you are willing to sacrifice something in return.